 - July 13: Activities and Field Trips in Shenandoah County, VA

 - July 14: Kayak Trip on the North Fork of the Shenandoah River

 Cost: $300.00 per participant

-(Scholarships available for the first 15 teachers from the Shenandoah River watershed in Virginia)
+(Full scholarships available for the first 15 teachers from the Shenandoah River watershed in Virginia)

 You will participate in a modified version of the Appalachian Watershed & Stream Monitors (AWSM) professional development workshop at the Spruce Knob Mountain Center which provides resources and inspiration for educators seeking to engage students and enhance curriculum through the outdoor classroom.
 Participants will immerse themselves in water quality monitoring techniques and the wonders of headwaters stream ecosystems.
 Each participants will become a certified Save Our Streams Monitor.